snayfach/MIDAS/docs/install.md

 ### Install the software

-Options for installing the software:

-**Run setup.py (recommended)**
+**Run setup.py to install dependencies**
 `python PhyloCNV/setup.py install` or
 `sudo python PhyloCNV/setup.py install` to install as a superuser or
 `python PhyloCNV/setup.py install --user` to install locally (~/.local)

-**Manual install**

-Alternative to setup.py.
-First, check that required python libraries are installed.
+You can skip this step if the required python libraries are already installed.
 You should be able to enter the following command in the python interpreter without getting an error:
 `>>> import Bio.SeqIO`
 `>>> import numpy`
 `>>> import pysam`
-`>>> import microbe_census`

-Update your PYTHONPATH environmental variable (replace '/path/to' with the appropriate path on your system):
-`export PYTHONPATH=$PYTHONPATH:/path/to/PhyloCNV`

-Add this to your .bash_profile to avoid entering the command in the future (you will need to open a new shell for this to take effect):
-`echo -e "\nexport PYTHONPATH=\$PYTHONPATH:/path/to/PhyloCNV" >> ~/.bash_profile`

-### Update your PATH (optional)
+**Update your PATH**

 All of PhyloCNV's scripts are located in the directory PhyloCNV/scripts.
-Optionally, add this directory to your PATH (replace '/path/to' with the appropriate path on your system):
+To run these scripts from anywhere, add this directory to your PATH (replace '/path/to' with the appropriate path on your system):
 `export PATH=$PATH:/path/to/PhyloCNV/scripts`

 Optionally, add this to your .bash_profile to avoid entering the command in the future (you will need to open a new shell for this to take effect):